gkamradt/LLMTest_NeedleInAHaystack/README.md

 Start using the package by calling the entry point `needlehaystack.run_test` from command line.

-You can then run the analysis on OpenAI or Anthropic models with the following command line arguments:
+You can then run the analysis on OpenAI, Anthropic, or HuggingFace models with the following command line arguments:

-- `provider` - The provider of the model, available options are `openai` and `anthropic`.
+- `provider` - The provider of the model, available options are `openai`, `anthropic`, and `huggingface`.
 Defaults to `openai`
 - `evaluator` - The evaluator, which can either be a `model` or `LangSmith`.
 See more on `LangSmith` below.
 If using a `model`, only `openai` is currently supported.
 Defaults to `openai`.
 - `model_name` - Model name of the language model accessible by the provider.
 Defaults to `gpt-3.5-turbo-0125`
 - `evaluator_model_name` - Model name of the language model accessible by the evaluator.
 Defaults to `gpt-3.5-turbo-0125`